laurapayancepeda/portfolio/README.md

-# Business Analyst/ Data Analyst

 ## About me
-Hello, I am Laura Payan Cepeda, and I started in business, fell in love with strategy, and then realized that data is what truly drives smart decisions.
-Now, I help businesses and related stakholders tackle their challenges and reach their objectives by making data work for them. but only when it’s understood and applied effectively.
-I’m driven by curiosity, ambition, and the power of data to create meaningful business outcomes.
+Hi, I’m Laura Payan Cepeda.
+My journey started in business, where I quickly fell in love with strategy.
+Over time, I realized that data is what truly drives smart decisions.
+Now, I help businesses and their teams solve challenges and reach their goals by making data work for them.
+Data holds the key to performance, but only when it’s understood and used the right way.
+I’m driven by curiosity, ambition and a passion for using data to create real, meaningful results.

 ### Education
 - Bachelor of Arts in International Business (University of Liverpool)